 Have you seen white hairy balls or parachute like structure moving in air?
 Children try to catch them.
 Have you ever tried to do so too?
 They are the seeds of caltropis.
 These seeds have light and hairy structure at one end.
 They travel with wind and settle at a suitable place to germinate.
-Seeds that are dispersed through air are usually light and are either very small or are light with wings on them or some hairy such a way that they get carried away easily by wind.
+Seeds that are dispersed through air are usually light and are either very small or are light with wings on them or some hairy structures on them.
+The seeds get adapted in such a way that they get carried away easily by wind.
 Some seeds float in air, some propel to travel short distances.